Hovenden House, Barn and Abolition Hall: Artist's studio

-The Corsons' daughter Helen (1846–1935), trained as an artist at the Philadelphia School of Design for Women and the Pennsylvania Academy of the Fine Arts.
-She further studied in Paris, and exhibited at the Paris Salon, 1876, 1879 and 1880.
-She met Irish-born painter Thomas Hovenden (1840–1895) in France, and they were married at the Plymouth Friends Meeting House on June 9, 1881.
-They moved into her late parents' house, and raised two children, Thomas Jr. and Martha.
+The Corsons' daughter, Helen (1846–1935), trained as an artist at the Philadelphia School of Design for Women and the Pennsylvania Academy of the Fine Arts.
+She subsequently studied in Paris, and exhibited at the Paris Salon, 1876, 1879 and 1880.
+She met Irish-born painter Thomas Hovenden (1840–1895) in France; they were married at the Plymouth Friends Meeting House on June 9, 1881.
+The couple moved into her late parents' house, and raised two children, Thomas Jr. and Martha.
+Helen Corson Hovenden became noted for her portraits of children and pets.

-Hovenden succeeded Thomas Eakins as Professor of Painting at the Pennsylvania Academy of the Fine Arts in 1886.
+Hovenden succeeded Thomas Eakins as professor of painting at the Pennsylvania Academy of the Fine Arts in 1886.
 He specialized in genre scenes of rural life, using his neighbors, often African Americans, as models.
-He converted Abolition Hall into a studio, and the moral causes that had been championed there inspired some of his works.
-His most famous painting – The Last Moments of John Brown (1882–84), Metropolitan Museum of Art – depicts the radical abolitionist John Brown kissing a baby as he is led to the gallows.
-Hovenden was elected a member of the National Academy of Design in 1881, and an academician in 1882.
+He converted Abolition Hall into his studio, and the moral causes that had been championed there inspired some of his works.
+One of his most famous paintings – The Last Moments of John Brown (1882–1884), Metropolitan Museum of Art – depicts the radical abolitionist John Brown kissing a baby as he is led to the gallows.
+Hovenden was elected an associate member of the National Academy of Design in 1881, and an academician in 1882.

 "Thomas Hovenden lost his life on an unguarded grade crossing of the Pennsylvania Railroad near his home, August 14, 1895, in an attempt to save the life of a little girl who was crossing in front of an approaching engine.
 Both were killed."
 The accident occurred about three miles from his house, near the south end of what is now Chemical Road.
-Helen Corson Hovenden's advocacy pressured the Pennsylvania Railroad into elevating the tracks of its high-speed Trenton Cutoff, separating them from the grade level tracks of trolleys.
-Rev. William Henry Furness gave the eulogy at Thomas Hovenden's funeral, and Eakins and sculptor Samuel Murray were among the pall bearers.
+Rev. William Henry Furness gave the eulogy at Thomas Hovenden's funeral, and four male Corson relatives, Thomas Eakins, and sculptor Samuel Murray were the pall bearers.
+The advocacy of his widow, Helen Corson Hovenden, and a public letter-writing campaign by Quaker women pressured the Pennsylvania Railroad into elevating the tracks of its high-speed Trenton Cutoff, separating them from the grade level tracks of streetcars.

-Helen Corson Hovenden was noted for her portraits of children and pets.
-The couple's daughter, Martha Maulsby Hovenden (1884–1941), a sculptor who trained at PAFA under Charles Grafly and at the Art Students League of New York under Hermon Atkins MacNeil, later used Abolition Hall as her studio.
-Examples of her work can be seen at the Washington Memorial Chapel in Valley Forge.
-Following the death of Alice Louisa Edwards Emerson, mother of artist Edith Emerson (who also was the life partner of Violet Oakley), she was commissioned by an Emerson family member to sculpt a headstone, which remains standing at a church cemetery near New Hope, PA.
-In 1939, she designed a bookplate, which is still in use by the Friends of the William Jeanes Memorial Library.
-In October 2016, the Friends of the Library donated the original etched copper printing plate to the Woodmere Art Museum in nearby Chestnut Hill.
+The couple's daughter, Martha Maulsby Hovenden (1884–1941), was a sculptor who trained at PAFA under Charles Grafly, and at the Art Students League of New York under Hermon Atkins MacNeil.
+She later used Abolition Hall as her studio.
+Her large limestone bas relief tablets, The Declaration of Independence (1926) and The United States Constitution (1936), were commissioned for the Washington Memorial Chapel in Valley Forge.

-Nancy Corson (1920–2012), a great-granddaughter of George Corson and granddaughter of Dr. Ellwood M. Corson (the teenager who had assisted Jane Johnson in 1855), made the Maulsby stone barn her residence from 1946 until her death in 2012.
+Nancy Corson (1920–2012)—a great-granddaughter of George Corson and a granddaughter of Dr. Ellwood M. Corson (the teenager who assisted in Jane Johnson's 1855 return to Boston)—altered the Maulsby stone barn into a residence.
+She lived there from 1946 until her death in 2012.
+Nancy Corson worked as a draftsperson for an engineering firm, and was an amateur artist.
+In 1969, she was the author of the National Register of Historic Places nomination for Hovenden House, Barn and Abolition Hall.